 It's important to enter a question with a game-plan which you can initiate immediately.
-Try not to tackle all the different symbols and shapes as a collective but seperate them into individual symbols.
+Try not to tackle all the different symbols and shapes as a collective but separate them into individual symbols.
 Notice how certain shapes are changing through the sequence and build up the missing sequence from individual component parts.

 Your system should also consider time.
 Work out how much time you are allowed per question and practise completing questions within those time constraints.